smilevideo/lostnfound/README.md

 A speed modifier calculator for DJMax Respect V.
 [Lost n' found](temp.temp)

-Select a target bpm and mode and find your ideal speed mod for every song.
+Select a target bpm and calculation mode and find your ideal speed mod for every song.

 ## Modes
 - <strong>Nearest:</strong> The closest multiple to your target bpm